Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Growth rate: Rapid.

-Flowers: One-inch wide, narrow white to violet rays, yellow centers, at the end of a stem.
+Flowers: One-inch (2.5cm) wide, narrow white to violet rays, with yellow florets in the center, at the end of a stem.
 The flowers fold up in late afternoon or in shade, revealing pale purple undersides, and resemble round lavender balls.
 One plant may have more than a dozen blooms open at one time.

 Bloom: Sporadically, winter, spring, summer, fall, depending on the local climate.